irondrive/andromeda-server/README.md

 2. Run `server install` to install the core database tables.
 This will enable all apps that are found in the apps folder, and return the list of them for step 3.
 3. Install all apps that require it.
 Hint: try `./andromeda server usage | grep install`.

 Installing the accounts app optionally will also create an initial administrator account (see its `server usage` entry).
 From here you will probably want to create and use a session with your new account using `accounts createsession`.
+This is required to run admin-specific commands post-install.
 See the [accounts app wiki](https://github.com/lightray22/andromeda-server/wiki/Accounts-App#clients-and-sessions) for more information.

 #### Database Config
 The `server dbconf` command will store the new configuration file (Config.php) by default in the root (index.php) folder.
 When Andromeda runs it checks its root, `/usr/local/etc/andromeda` and `/etc/andromeda` in that order for the config file.
+Placing it outside the index.php root is probably a good idea for production, just in case.

 For example to create and use an SQLite database - `php index.php server dbconf --driver sqlite --dbpath mydata.s3db`.
-SQLite is only recommended for testing or tiny deployments.
+SQLite is only recommended for testing or tiny deployments as it only supports one access at a time.

 ### Upgrading
 When the code being run does not match the version stored in the database, running `server upgrade` is required.
 This will automatically update all apps.
 Apps can also have their `(myapp) upgrade` command run separately if supported.
 Hint: `./andromeda server usage | grep upgrade`.